 To create a manual backup any time later, use the Run now command.

-If Windows 8 has not been able to connect to your File History drive for several days, a notification appears in Action Center.
+If Windows 8 or 8.1 has not been able to connect to your File History drive for several days, a notification appears in Action Center.
 Re-connect the drive as soon as possible.

 Sometimes you need to disable the automatic backup of specific folders - maybe you keep some temporary files or really large files there; or perhaps you do not want to make a backup of your Videos library for some reason.